 • Some bikes had starting issues at <5°C

-• Still stalls occasionally when pulling away or cold
+• Stalls occasionally when pulling away or cold (lack of grunt)

-Now with 10,000km on the clock, give or take, the bikes I used on my tours had loosened up noticeably since the new 310s we tried in April.
+In late 2022 now with 60,000km on the clock, give or take, the bikes I used on my tours had loosened up noticeably since the new 310s we tried in April.
 Selecting neutral is still difficult from a standstill, but at higher or lower revs, they pulled better and felt less harsh.

 The first 310 I used was a spoked conversion with a brand new Metz Karoo on the front and a worn E-07 on the back.
 Once the Karoo’s unnerving edginess quickly wore down, or the Moroccan backroads we ride, this (or similar) is a much better tyre combination than the stock Anakee road tyres.
 No surprise there: on your typical gravel-strewn, bendy Moroccan mountain road, the Michelin rolls sideways over gravel patches, where the widely blocked Karoo or 07 find grip sooner.
 And once aired down to 2 bar (28psi), on full dirt the blocked tyres obviously provided more reassurance.

 This time on both 310s I used I bothered to jack up the rear shock at the end of day one.
 The job’s easily done with the under-seat toolkit: pull off the LHS side panel with a 5mm hex key and with the C-spanner I cranked up the shock to max or one below.
 With my 100kg-in-kit and 10-kilo load the bike rode much better over lumpier highway bends and on the dirt – occasionally bottoming out where you’d expect it to.
 You can’t adjust the forks but, like the F700GS I also rode for a week, for a budget bike BMWs stock set up was much better than many Jap bikes I’ve owned.